o-t-w/blog/src/content/blog/how-to-gif-2025.md

 - The AV1 video codec is supported in all browsers.
 - Animated AVIF is supported in all browsers (albeit with issues in Safari).
-- WebM video is supported in all browsers.
+- WebM and the VP9 video codec are supported in all browsers.
 - The `image-set` CSS property is supported in all browsers.
 - The `media` attribute works on HTML `<source>` elements within a `<video>` in all browsers.